The PuroClean Blog

 Signs of Hidden Mould

-While most people are familiar with the visible characteristics of mould, such as discolouration or fuzzy patches on walls or ceilings, there are other subtle things to look for that indicate hidden mould growth.
-These include a musty odour, water damage or leaks, and condensation buildup on windows and other moisture-prone surfaces.
+While most people are familiar with the visible signs of mould growth, such as discolouration or fuzzy patches on walls or ceilings, there are other subtle things to look for that indicate hidden mould growth.
+These include a musty odour, water leak or damage, and condensation buildup on windows and other moisture-prone surfaces.

-Inspect These Areas When Looking for Hidden Mould
+Areas to Inspect When Searching for Hidden Mould

 Below are some unexpected areas in a home where mould can hide:

-Washing Machines Gaskets.
 If you have a front loader washing machine, mould might probably be present in the door gasket.
-The moisture and lint in the gasket provide a perfect habitat for mould.
+The moisture and lint in the gasket provide a perfect habitat for different types of mould.
 To avoid mould growth, wipe excess moisture off the gasket after every wash.
 Leave the door open after each wash to allow moisture to evaporate.

 The moisture and lint in the gasket provide a perfect habitat for mould.

-Window Sashes and Seals.
 Windows are common places where condensation forms and dirt gathers.
 This combination can result in mould growth.
 Using a toothbrush, scrub the mould off using a solution of equal parts vinegar and water.
-To prevent condensation, repair and replace damaged seals and sashes.
+To prevent condensation, repair and replace damaged window seals, window sashes and window frames.

 If you spot hidden mould in your home, don’t delay taking action.
 Mould spreads quickly.
-Examine water damage or leaks as they could indicate a mould problem.
-Contact a professional if you discover anything that appears to be mould.
+Examine water leaks or water damage as they could indicate a mould growth problem.
+Contact a professional assistance if you discover anything that appears to be mould.
 Identification can help determine the extent of the problem.

 The best way to keep a home mould-free is to prevent it from occurring.
 Learn more about mould prevention tips here.
 You can also read about general ways to clean small-scale home mould here